ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab00.md

 These computer run the Linux operating system, and you'll log into them with your SPIS ACMS account.

+While in some labs you will be doing pair programming (working at one computer with your partner on a single program), for this lab we would like everyone to complete the lab themselves.
+However, you should work next to your partner, and work at the same speed as your partner, helping each other out.
+Do not leave your partner in the dust!

 # Administrative one-time tasks for {{page.num}}

 During this lab you will achieve the following administrative one-time steps